 Frequently Asked Questions

-Once someone clears the ECU (DTC) codes, the check engine light may come up within minutes or come up after one week.
+Once someone clears the ECU (DTC) codes, the check engine light may come up within minutes or after one week.
 The reason is that the ECU performs several start-up tests during the next few driving cycles.
 The light will turn on within minutes if there is a problem with a critical sensor, such as a Mass Air Flow sensor.
 If the problem is with the EVAP system, the light may come on only after the car performs the necessary tests, which require several driving cycles.
 If there is a problem with the transmission, the light will come up again when it shows the symptoms again, such as the transmission slips.

 Before you start the cycle, you need to start with a cold engine.
 Turn off all electronic consumers such as A/C, radio, and unnecessary lights.